Search

 One IS the loneliest number.
 Professor of Psychology John Cacioppo, from the University of Chicago, found that significant health consequences of feeling lonely can trigger psychological and cognitive decline.
 You will sleep better, lower your cortisol (stress hormone), and improve cognitive function by being around others.
 Find somebody you enjoy and give them a call!

-5. Mindful Meditationcognitive function
+5. Mindful Meditation

 Work by Sara Lazar, a neuroscientist at Massachusetts General Hospital and Harvard Medical School, found that individuals who meditate have more gray matter in the frontal cortex and that this gray matter is preserved despite aging.
 50-year-old meditators had the same amount of gray matter as 25-year-olds.
-No one can argue that meditation is a powerful stress reducer – which in, turn, creates a healthier internal environment.
+No one can argue that meditation is a powerful stress reducer – which, in turn, creates a healthier internal environment.

-6. Memory-Boosting Foods and Nutritients
+6. Memory-Boosting Foods and Nutrients

 Still Worried about Cognitive Function?
 Take the SAGE Test

 The Self-Administered Gerocognitive Examination (SAGE Test) takes less than 15 minutes to complete and is considered a reliable tool for evaluating cognitive abilities.
 If you’re concerned about memory loss and cognitive function, go to the Memory Disorders Research Center website at Ohio State’s Wexner Medical Center and download the memory test.
-You can share the completed test with your physician to help spot early symptoms of cognitive issues such as early dementia or AAlzheimer’sdisease.
+You can share the completed test with your physician to help spot early symptoms of cognitive issues such as early dementia or Alzheimer’s Disease.
 Take the SAGE Test.

 Enjoy those brain games and crosswords all you like – but if you really want to up your cognitive game, try these six strategies.
 All are good for you in more ways than one.

-This article is for informational purposes only, is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical adviceThe above recommendations are indeed just that.
+This article is for informational purposes only, is not intended to diagnose, treat, cure, or prevent any disease, and is not a substitute for medical adviceThe above recommendations are indeed just that.
 Seek medical advice if you notice a change in your cognitive functions.

 Read Next: